payamparvizi/Crazyflie_RL/README.md

 ## Installation Instructions

 This project uses a Linux operating system with Python 3.9.20.
-Follow the steps below to set up the environment:
+It is first recommended to [install Anaconda](https://www.anaconda.com/download) on your laptop/PC.

 ### 1. Create and activate the environment: